 We started with making a giant ice cream cone shape out of brown kraft paper.
 And then we attached it to the wall.

 For the ice cream we used a combination of different honeycomb balls.
-I was inspired by Lemon Thistle’s version-check out her cute party.
+I was inspired by Lemon Thistle’s version-check out her cute ice cream party ideas.
 I found the honeycomb balls were a little hard to attach to the wall, since they’re quite heavy so I used some straight pins to secure them.
+We also added a happy birthday banner.
+This backdrop was such a fun way to set the tone for the whole party.

 This special backdrop was really simple to make and had so much impact for the party.